ava-labs/teleporter/contracts/src/Teleporter/upgrades/README.md

 ## Pausing Teleporter interactions

 Dapps that inherit from `TeleporterUpgradeable` can pause Teleporter interactions by calling `TeleporterUpgradeable.pauseTeleporterAddress`.
-This pause function stops receiving Teleporter message from the paused Teleporter address, and also makes sure to not send messages through the paused Teleporter address in `_getTeleporterMessenger()`.
+This function prevents the contract from interacting with the paused Teleporter  address via `_getTeleporterMessenger()`.

 `pauseTeleporterAddress` can only be called by addresses with the dapp's upgrade access, checked through `TeleporterUpgradeable._checkTeleporterUpgradeAccess`.